fram-x/react-native-fluid/README.md

 [ ] Fix measure of rotated elements on Web

 ### Android
+[ ] Parallax example, not interpolating change of header color correctly [ ] Performance
+  [ ] General slow in debug mode, fast enough under hermes.
+  [ ] Repeat is really slow
+  [ ] Stagger is really slow
-[ ] Parallax example, abrubt change of header color [X] SVG - ValueNode cannot be cast to a number
+[X] SVG - ValueNode cannot be cast to a number
 [X] Interpolation
   [X] "Error while updating transform"
   [X] Rotated image is not displayed correctly
-[ ] Stagger is really slow
-[ ] Interactions - some alignment issue
+[X] Interactions - some alignment issue
-[ ] Repeat is really slow

 ## TODO